In Depth: Upper Back

 - Osteoarthritis, a degenerative bone disease

-- Spondylolisthesis, a degenerative disc disease
+- Spondylolisthesis, a severe form of degenerative disc disease